pantor/griffig/README.md

   </a>
 </p>

-Griffig is a library for 6D robotic grasping, learned from large-scale imitation and self-supervised real-world training.
-We publish pre-trained models trained in bin picking scenarios that work without object model.
+Griffig is a library (in particular) for 6D robotic grasping, learned from large-scale imitation and self-supervised real-world training.
+Using an action-centric approach, Griffig does not need object models and requires only a simple depth camera as input.
+In our [model library](https://griffig.xyz), we publish models pre-trained in densly cluttered bin picking scenarios.
 Griffig is able to calculate grasp points with high performance (< 70ms), and is yet robust achieving grasp rates as high as 95% for typical use-cases.
 This repository contains the source code and corresponding library of our paper *Learning 6D Robotic Grasping using a Fully Convolutional Actor-Critic Architecture*.

 [<div align="center"><img width="460" src="https://raw.githubusercontent.com/pantor/inja/master/doc/systemnew-sm.JPG"></div>](https://github.com/pantor/inja/releases)